EPE: “Ensuring thatUM its partners are firmly embedded in a shared strategy”

 On June 14, the University of Montpellier’s Board of Trustees voted to adopt the bylaws of the public experimental institution (EPE).
 What is the national context for this change in status?

-In a few months, an international jury will visit Montpellier to evaluate the I-Site MUSE.
-How can the evolution of our bylaws contribute to its long-term sustainability?
+In a few months, an international panel will visit Montpellier to evaluate the I-Site MUSE.
+How can the changes to our bylaws contribute to its long-term sustainability?

 Why is the new institution described as “experimental”?